Nice to Meet You, Walden Schmidt

-"Nice to Meet You, Walden Schmidt" is the ninth-season premiere of the comedy series Two and a Half Men and the first appearance of Ashton Kutcher as Walden Schmidt, "an internet billionaire with a broken heart".
-It is the 178th episode of the show, and the first episode without former lead Charlie Sheen as Charlie Harper.
-It aired on September 19, 2011 on CBS.
-The episode was watched by 28.74 million people on its original air date, making it the most watched episode of Two and a Half Men.
+"Nice to Meet You, Walden Schmidt" is the ninth season premiere of the American sitcom Two and a Half Men and the 178th episode overall.
+The first appearance of Ashton Kutcher as Walden Schmidt, "an internet billionaire with a broken heart", it was written by series creators Chuck Lorre and Lee Aronsohn, along with Eddie Gorodetsky and Jim Patterson, and directed by James Widdoes.
+It is the first episode without former lead Charlie Sheen as Charlie Harper and aired on September 19, 2011, on CBS.

-The episode received mixed reviews from critics, mostly for its cast replacement and poor improv, though Sheen was reported to have enjoyed the episode and praised Kutcher's performance.
+The episode was watched by 28.74 million viewers on its original American broadcast, making it the most watched episode of Two and a Half Men.
+Despite this, the episode received mixed reviews from critics, mostly for its cast replacement and poor improv, though Sheen was reported to have enjoyed the episode and praised Kutcher's performance.